Zhengzhou East railway station

 The Zhengzhoudong (Zhengzhou East) railway station (郑州东站 (鄭州東站, zhèngzhōu dōngzhàn)) is a railway station for high-speed trains in Zhengzhou, Henan, China.
 It is located approximately 3 km southeast of the Zhengdong New Area CBD.
-On the junction of the North-South Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway and the East-West Xuzhou–Lanzhou high-speed railway, it is one of the largest passenger railway stations in China.
+On the junction of the North-South Beijing–Guangzhou high-speed railway and the East-West Xuzhou–Lanzhou high-speed railway, it is one of the largest passenger railway stations in China.

-The calligraphic Chinese characters in the station sign were written by Wu Bangguo, the former Chairman of the Standing Committee of the National People's Congress.
+The calligraphic Chinese characters in the station sign were written by Wu Bangguo, the former chairman of the Standing Committee of the National People's Congress.

 History

-The station began construction on 29 June 2009 and was opened on 28 September 2012, together with the opening of the Beijing–Guangzhou–Shenzhen–Hong Kong HSR (Zhengzhou-Wuhan section).
+The station began construction on 29 June 2009 and was opened on 28 September 2012, together with the opening of the Beijing–Guangzhou HSR (Shijiazhuang–Wuhan section).

-On 26 December 2012, the high-speed train services to Beijing was started with the completion of the Beijing-Zhengzhou section of the Beijing–Guangzhou–Shenzhen–Hong Kong HSR.
+On 26 December 2012, the high-speed train services to Beijing was started with the completion of the Shijiazhuang–Wuhan section of the Beijing–Guangzhou HSR.
 It takes about only 2.5 hours from the station to Beijing West by high-speed trains.

 On 28 December 2013, Zhengzhou Metro Line 1 commenced operation and started to serve the station.

 The intercity train services in Zhengzhou East started on 28 December 2014, with the opening of the Zhengzhou-Kaifeng Intercity Railway.
 Currently, the intercity trains from the station to Songchenglu (Kaifeng), Jiaozuo and Xinzheng Airport are in operation.